santibayo/Linux_recert/README.md

 # Installation
-Copy all awk scripts to the target machine.
+Copy all awk scripts to the target machine in the same directory.

 # Requirements
 - GNU AWK installed in the target machine.